m15h4nya/mailer/README.md

 Test task for fabrique.studio job vacancy

-The service is used to mailing users via REST requests
+The service is used for mailing users via REST requests

 More docs on ip:8080/docs